What Is a Case Date?

 What Is a Pendente Lite Motion?

 Pendente lite is a Latin term meaning “awaiting the litigation” or “pending the litigation.”
 It applies to court orders in effect while your divorce is pending.
 Divorcing spouses can ask the court to order multiple things to go into effect while the divorce is pending.
 For example, there might be a temporary parenting plan.
 Or, there could be pendente lite child support or alimony.
+Another example of a pendente lite motion is a contempt when there’s a potential violation of the automatic orders.

 Hearings vs. Trials